awsdocs/amazon-emr-management-guide/doc_source/emr-man-sec-groups.md

 ## Amazon EMR\-Managed Security Group for Service Access \(Private Subnets\)<a name="emr-sg-elasticmapreduce-sa-private"></a>

 The default managed security group for service access in private subnets has the **Group Name** of **ElasticMapReduce\-ServiceAccess**\.
 It has no inbound rules, and outbound rules that allow traffic over HTTPS \(port 8443\) to the other managed security groups in private subnets\.
-This rule allows the cluster manager to communicate with core and task nodes\.
+These rules allow the cluster manager to communicate with the master node and with core and task nodes\.
 The same rules are added if you specify a custom security group\.